 By Craig Stetson

-The obvious outcome here is existence of adequate documentation to support your procurement decisions.
+The obvious outcome here is the existence of adequate documentation to support your procurement decisions.
 Visit the Department of Defense Of the Inspector General to learn more.

 Want to learn more about expertise and service offerings from Capital Edge Consulting?